Isle-of-Wight-TSSC/IOWTSSC/runs/tank.md

-# directions to tank museum
+# Directions to Wight Military and Heritage Museum

 | sign              | direction                                                                                                   | miles |
 | ----------------- | ----------------------------------------------------------------------------------------------------------- | ----- |